-The 20th anniversary edition of trans trailblazer Kate Bornstein’s unconventional guide to staying alive for teens, freaks and gender outlaws features 20 NEW alternatives to suicide, and features a new foreword by the author.
+The twentieth anniversary edition of transgender trailblazer Kate Bornstein’s one-of-a-kind guide to staying alive — for teens, freaks, and other outlaws

 Thursday, May 1, 2025, 7:00pm